PhotonicsOpenProjects/ONE-PIX/autodoc/doc/api.rst

 ------------------
 This class contains the set of methods to reconstruct datacubes according to the chosen acquisition method.

-.. automodule:: DatacubeReconstructions
+.. automodule:: Reconstruction
    :members:

 Analysis
 ------------------
 Library containing several methods to analyse datacube

-.. automodule:: datacube_analyse
+.. automodule:: Analysis
+   :members: